 The children arrive in the morning, greeted by Kenny, waiting at the gate at the entrance of Little Saints.
 They enter through the piazza, where different activities are set up for the children to explore.
 The children then hang up their bags and make their way to their classroom.
 Each class has a teacher and teacher assistant.

 In the early morning, children spend time in the classroom working with the teacher on various skills and activities.
-They are also free to explore the piazza, Atelier and visit the other classrooms.
 A quick runaround in the big garden is encouraged before ring time.
 During ring time each class engages in discussions relating to the current enquiry, as well as completing activities, learning songs and rhymes.
 A fruit snack is then served, and open plan and free play begins.

 Snack time is a wonderful opportunity for the children to socialise and build relationships with their peers.
 After snack the children enjoy free play in the big garden.
 In the playground, the cycle track winds between sandy mounds, indigenous shrubs and open grass patches.
-The “stage” offers opportunity for the children to perform shows and dances, or simply to gather for a quiet chat.
 Art easels are dotted around the perimeter for those children who would prefer to paint, and often children pause to swing across the monkey bars as they run from one activity to another.
-The centrepiece of our natural playscape is the tree fort and rope net.
-Its design ensures the children’s motor planning and gross motor skills are challenged as they clamber over and crawl through it.
+Our playscape ensures the children’s motor planning and gross motor skills are challenged as they clamber over and crawl through the various equipment

 The day ends with all the children back in their respective classrooms, relaxing while the teachers read them a captivating story.
-The children are then collected from the classroom or move onto extramurals or aftercare.
+The children are then collected from the classroom or move onto privately run co-curricular activities, waiting class or aftercare.

 Flow of the day and snack

-• 12h20: School ends, children are collected from their classrooms
+- 12h20: School ends, children are collected from the grass areas outside Smogs

 Fruit: